aiven/aiven-docs/docs/products/m3db/concepts/m3-components.md

 ## Example M3 architecture

-An example implementation might look something like this with your application sending data to M3, and then the ability to see that data with Grafana®.
+An example implementation might look something like this with your application sending data to M3, and the ability to see that data with Grafana®.

 ```mermaid